Close

 Below we’ll examine these questions in more detail and try to come to the reasonable and generally agreed upon consensus within the development community.

-What are Keys?
+What are keys?

 To understand what a primary key is in a database table, we must first understand a little bit about non-primary keys.
 A key in a table is simply an attribute that is used to identify and access that information.
 A table can and often will have multiple keys, such as in the table Users both email and username could be considered keys.